DneprDVA/face-recognition/README.md

 ## Face recognition

 Experiments with face recognition.\
-Start for detecting objects and measure distances.
+Start for detecting objects and measure distances.\

+Test